BSc (Hons) Biology (Including Foundation Year)

-We teach using a combination of group activities, lectures, laboratory sessions, tutorials, directed learning, online activities, UK and overseas field trips.
+We teach using a combination of group activities, lectures, laboratory sessions, tutorials, directed learning, online activities, and both UK and overseas field trips.
 The number of contact hours per week will vary depending on your module choice and year of study, but on average you can expect 10-12 contact hours over five days a week.
 You will also need to spend a significant amount of time each week on preparation for classes, background reading, revision, or working on assignments.

-Our new George Knox laboratories are part of a £15m investment in science for the University, meaning you will be taught in new and well equipped spaces.These join the Grade II listed Alfred Russel Wallace building which is also used for teaching.
+Our George Knox laboratories are part of a £15m investment in science for the University, meaning you will be taught in new and well equipped spaces.These join the Grade II listed Alfred Russell Wallace building which is also used for teaching.

 You will benefit from several well-equipped laboratories for practical and project work.
 Our facilities include:

-EE to include a relevant Science subject but exclude General Studies
+DD, 48 tariff points to include a relevant Science subject but exclude General Studies

 BTEC Extended Diploma Pass Pass Pass or BTEC Diploma Pass Pass in a relevant subject